 Civic Responsibility: The community values civil society.
 Community members who organize events should assume responsibility for public welfare and endeavor to communicate civic responsibilities to participants.

 Leaving No Trace: The community respects the environment and is committed to leaving no physical trace of its activities.
 Participants clean up after themselves and strive to leave such places in a better state than they found them.

 Participation: Transformative change can occur only through deeply personal participation.

 Immediacy: Immediate experience is the most important touchstone of value in the culture.
 No idea can substitute for this experience.

 More than twenty years after the festival started, this annual meeting has become the most bizarre event in the world.
 Visitors find themselves in one big spectacle of music, art, free love and self-expression for 24/7.
 Creative festival goers from all over the world are building the city together, sharing their food, water and everything needed to survive seven days of Burning Man.
 It is the ultimate place for people to be themselves.
 The festival owes its name to the absolute highlight; the burning of a meter-high doll.
 The Burning Man.

 No food is available at the festival itself.
 So you have to take care of your own food.
 Burning Man lasts seven days, so make sure you buy enough.
 In the desert you lose a lot of moisture.
 A rule has been drawn up from the organization that you need to have five liters of water per day.
 This is excluding shower water.
 So make sure you have more than enough water with you.

 To get there you first fly into Reno, after which you drive to Black Rock City in three hours.
 The camper, or your sleeping place, you can rent in Reno.

 Where to stay in Reno?

-A nice place to stay if you like peace and quiet in Reno is the Whitney Peak Hotel.
+Reno is not a spectacular place, but a good place to stay if you like peace and quiet is the Whitney Peak Hotel.
 The location is great and it had super comfy beds.
-They get an average rating of 8.9 on booking.com and you can book it here.
+They get an average rating of 8.9 on booking.com.